GallaFrancesco/mvc/README.md

 * Host, Port, Timeout and DB location of the *mpd* instance
 * Timeout for the connection to *mpd* to fail
 * Number of samples taken each read
+* Adaptive sampling on / off: whether to adapt the number of samples to the current sample rate.
+Might give fairly accurate results with high rates (> 96000 Hz)
 * Location of the MPD named pipe (fifo) from which *mvc* reads.
 * Seconds in between each status refresh
 * Niceness: number of reads to be skipped cyclically (reduces load on the cpu)